-If what you want is a good Echo device for your bedside or office desk, you might be better served picking up an Echo Dot with Clock.
-True the speakers in the Dot are not quite as good as the Show 5, but the LED clock is less "in your face," and there is no camera to worry about (physical switch notwithstanding).
-Plus, the Dot with Clock is $25 cheaper than the Echo Show 5.
+If what you want is a suitable Echo device for your bedside or office desk, you might be better off picking up an Echo Dot with Clock.
+True, the speakers in the Dot are not quite as good as the Show 5, but the LED clock is less "in your face."
+There is no camera to worry about (physical switch notwithstanding).
+Plus, the Dot with Clock is less expensive than the Echo Show 5.

-However, if you want a really nice side table or bedside Echo device with the ability to monitor your smart home security, get text responses to the weather and time, and catch a few videos, the Echo Show 5 is a really great device.
-As we've said in other articles, the Echo Show 5 is priced to where it is almost an impulse buy, and like the Dots it is often found bundled with other smart home products for even more savings.
+However, if you want a really nice side table or bedside Echo device with the ability to monitor your smart home security, get text responses to the weather and time, and catch a few videos, the Echo Show 5 (3rd Gen) is a great device.
+The Echo Show 5 is priced where it's almost an impulse buy, and like the Dots, you can often find it bundled with other smart home products for even more savings.

-We have been calling the Echo Show 8 the Goldilocks of smart screen devices for a reason.
-Not only does it sit physically between the Echo Show (2nd Gen) and the Echo Show 5, but it seems to have made the right tradeoffs when it comes to its specs between those devices.
+Ever since the original Echo Show 8 came out nearly two years ago, we have called it the Goldilocks of smart screen devices, and the 2nd Gen model remains "just right."
+Not only does it sit physically between the Echo Show 10 (3rd Gen) and the Echo Show 5 (2nd Gen), but it seems to have made the right tradeoffs when it comes to its specs between those devices.

-The speakers on the Show 8 (two 2-inch speakers at 10W per channel) are still pretty good for its size and better than the single 1.7-inch, 4W speaker available on the Show 5.
-At 1280p x 800p the Show 8 also has a significantly better screen resolution than the Show 5 at 960p x 480p, which should translate into sharper images on your videos and photos.
+The speakers on the Show 8 (2nd Gen) (two 2-inch speakers at 10W per channel) are still pretty good for their size and better than the single 1.75-inch, 4W speaker available on the Show 5 (3rd Gen).
+At 1280x800 resolution, the Show 8 (2nd Gen) also has a significantly better screen resolution than the Show 5 (3rd Gen) at 960x480, which should translate into sharper images on your video calls, when viewing streaming media, and while browsing personal photos.

-Look, it is pretty obvious which one we think you should get here — the Echo Show 8.
-It's not THAT much bigger than the Show 5 or THAT much smaller than the Show 10, but the size difference from its siblings is noticeable and meaningful in real-life usage.
-We do honestly think that the Show 5 is still a great device, particularly if you get it as a secondary smart screen.
-We appreciate that both the Show 5 and Show 8 have a physical camera shutter and mute button for better privacy controls and that both have on-screen access to the Alexa Privacy Hub so that you can take even more control of your digital privacy.
+Look, it is pretty obvious which is the best Alexa speaker that we think you should get here — the Echo Show 8 (2nd Gen).
+It's not THAT much bigger than the Show 5 or THAT much smaller than the Echo Show 10 (3rd Gen), but the size difference from its siblings is noticeable and meaningful in real-life usage.
+We honestly think that the Show 5 (2nd Gen) is still a great device, particularly if you get it as a secondary smart screen.
+We appreciate that both the Echo Show 5 and Show 8 have a physical camera shutter and a mute button for better privacy controls.
+Plus, both have on-screen access to the Alexa Privacy Hub so that you can take even more control of your digital privacy.

 Not too big, not too little

-The Echo Show comes to a more natural size that's easier to place than the 10-inch Echo Show but still comfy enough to watch recipes and videos on.
+The Echo Show 8 (2nd Gen) comes to a more natural size that's easier to place than the Echo Show 10 (3rd Gen) but is still comfy enough to watch recipes and videos.

 Your personalized portal to Alexa